fireproof-storage/fp-website/posts/build-apps-with-gpt.md

   - apps
   - React
 ---
 We've been having fun writing apps using GPT, so we want to share some things that worked.
+[Find a revised version of this post on Hackernoon.](https://hackernoon.com/get-chatgpt-to-focus-on-coding-on-the-right-apis-with-gptdoc-strings)

 First of all, Fireproof is newer than the cutoff date of many of today's models.
 To make your AI into a Fireproof expert, we found kicking off your prompt with one line of gpt speak (acutally a tiny JS program) helps tremendously.
 Paste this to GPT 4 or 3.5 to enable it to write apps using Fireproof: